Prajwalmegalamani/Attendance-Calculator-For-MSTEAMS/README.md

  ## Features:
  * The application is **"Easy To Use"**
  * The application can compare **"Two parameters"**(eg:Name,RollNo) as some studentes have there teams username as either there Nme or there RollNo.
- * The application is **"Case-Sensitive"**(eg:AbC,aBC its take both as same)
  * The application is **"Space Sensitive"**(eg:Ab C,a B C its take both as same)
  * The application can check for a certain **"Time Period"** if the attendee is present or not.
  (eg:[A,joined 11:30],[A,left 11:45],
  TimePeriod is 10 then A is Present,
  If TimePeriod is 20 then A is Absent)
- * The application can **"Save the outputs to csv formats"**
+ * The application can **"Save the output to .csv formats"**
  * The application has an **"Intercative Graphical User Interface"** according to ME :wink:

 ## How can I install?
-   The application is a portable one so you dont need to install it.Just download and try it out!
+   The application is portable, so you dont need to install it.
+Just download and try it out!

-### Note: Since the application is built on python so the file size is pretty big!
+### Note: Since the application is built on python interface, the file size is pretty big because it includes all the functions and the libraries are imported and even the fuctions which we have not used.
+Since the file size limit of Git-hub is 100 MB, we have uploaded it to Google Drive.

 [Download](https://github.com/Prajwalmegalamani/Attendance-calculator/releases/tag/v1.0)